amanpreet8507/amanpreet8507/README.md

 🔹 Love working with **MERN stacks, databases, and DevOps**

 ## 🔥 **About Me**
-- 💻 Currently pusuing **Bachelor's of Computer Information Systems** at UFV.
+- 💻 Currently pursuing **Bachelor's of Computer Information Systems** at UFV.
 - 📦 Have experience in **software development** (Leafstash, BrainStation).
 - 🔬 Mentor & Tutor at **Vancouver Community College**, teaching **Python, C++ & Application Development**.
 - 🌱 Exploring **AI-driven applications & analytics tools** using modern frameworks.